cmf/srs-test/README.md

-This is a JS build of [https://github.com/open-spaced-repetition/fsrs.js](FSRS.js) with modifications to run on [https://www.freshcardsapp.com/](Fresh Cards).
+This is a JS build of [FSRS.js](https://github.com/open-spaced-repetition/fsrs.js) with modifications to run on [Fresh Cards](https://www.freshcardsapp.com/).